Rail transport in Indonesia: Tourist rail

-In Indonesia, there are several train lines that were built for tourist destinations, such as the Sebangau National Park in Central Kalimantan, Taman Mini Indonesia Indah (TMII) tourist mini train line in Jakarta using 600 mm track gauge.
+In Indonesia, there are several train lines that were built for tourist destinations, such as the Sebangau National Park in Central Kalimantan, and the Taman Mini Indonesia Indah (TMII) tourist mini train line in Jakarta using 600 mm track gauge.
 In addition to operating mini trains, TMII also operates SHS-23 Aeromovel Indonesia or Titihan Samirono, a light rail which was initially a wind-powered aeromovel.